Seb943/Markov4Tennis/README.md

 # Markov4Tennis
 :information_source: An R script to modelize a tennis match with Markov chains.
 Want to know more about Markov Chains ?
-See [1] for a quick visual overview :100::100:
+See [1] for a quick visual overview :100::100:.
+To use this work, just open the *Markov.R* script :thumbsup:.

 :information_source: Functionalities :
 - Compute winning probabilities for a game, a set, a tie-break and a match